ringcentral/ringcentral-javascript/README.md

 > Reason: lodash is a great library which contains a lot of useful functions but the modern js has the short identical part of this functionality so some lodash functions are excess alternative.

+> Don't forget to check necessary browsers compatibility and turn on polyfills if it's needed.
 ```javascript
 // BAD
 _.each([1, 2, 3], callback);